New Faculty Programs and Resources

 Note that New Faculty Orientation is different from University Human Resources Orientation

-The Spring Faculty Orientation gives new faculty the opportunity to meet with one another as well as with senior administrators at Iowa State.
-Senior Vice President and Provost Wickert will share his insight on what it means to be part of a land grant university.
+New Faculty Orientation gives new faculty the opportunity to meet with one another as well as with senior administrators at Iowa State.
+Senior Vice President and Provost Jonathan Wickert will share his insight on what it means to be part of a land grant university.
 Registration is required.

 - Build Your Career at ISU (PDF, 315KB)